mstksg/inCode/copy/entries/inside.md

 So `divideMaybe :: Int -> Int -> Maybe Int` means that `divideMaybe` takes two `Int`s and returns something of type `Maybe Int`.

+You might have also noticed the pattern matching construct, `headMaybe (x:_)`.
+This matches the first element in the list to the name `x`, and the rest of the list to the wildcard, `_`.

 </aside>

 When you want to return a value of type `Maybe a`, you can either return `Just